eleow/shopBot/README.md

 * Exact word or synonym matching of query with terms in database,
 * Similarity matching of query with terms in database, based on word vectors using [spacy model 'en_core_web_md'](https://spacy.io/models/en#en_core_web_md) (English multi-task CNN trained on OntoNotes, with GloVe vectors trained on Common Crawl)
-* Search and display search results from the web, using Google custom search API

 The user will also be able to ask follow-up questions based on the context.
 This would be done by the following: